 I explained that Mrs GR had told at least one, possibly several teachers that I had told a child to "put her nose to the wall".

-She kept on calling out "Show Off!"at the children who were acting, so I told her to turn around and face towards the back wall.
+The poorly-behaved child kept calling out "show off" at the children who were acting, so I had told her to turn around and face the back wall.

-I had been advised by the QTU organiser in the Brisbane Office to ask for a meeting of the Lynch-Mob State College Behaviour Management Committee to discuss the problems with the School Behaviour Management Policy.
+The QTU officer advised me to ask for a meeting of the School Behaviour Management Committee to discuss the School Behaviour Management Program.

-And I had also been advised by the Cairns District Staff Welfare Officer to request a mediated meeting with acting principal Mrs GR, to discuss the breakdown in our professional relationship.
+She advised me to ask for a mediated meeting with Mrs GR to discuss the breakdown in our professional relationship.

 The child was sitting with other children on a mat in the middle of the classroom, watching the Indonesian play.

 I explained that there had never been any question of the child putting her face, or any other part of her body, close to the wall.

 And as soon as I returned to work on 20 November 2000, , as I had been advised by the staff welfare officer, I asked the school QTU representative to organise a second meeting - a mediated meeting with acting principal Mrs GRto discuss the breakdown in our professional relationship.